★ Investing Strategy Research & Guides ★

 Tangible Value

 Tangible value is the potential value that investors can easily calculate.
-A good example of tangible value is the market price for equipment or real estate.
+A good example is the market price for equipment or real estate.

 Tangible Book Value

-Tangible book value or tangible equity is a measure of a company’s value that excludes all intangible assets.
-Tangible book value could include only physical assets and cash investments.
+Tangible book value or tangible equity measures a company’s value that excludes all intangible assets.
+It could include only physical assets and cash investments.

 Intangible Value